cansunurdemirkiran/YoloV3-ObjectDetection/README.md

 # Run the Project
 * `python objectdetection.py`
-git

 It will run your camera and detects the objects.

 # Contributing
-You can fork and clone the project in order to make contribution.
+You can fork and clone the project in order to make contributions.

 # License
 [MIT](https://choosealicense.com/licenses/mit/)